The application cycle for admission in September 2023 (2023-2024) will open on October 1, 2022.

 NOTE: MA, MA in English in the Field of Creative Writing & PhD Applicants

 Multiple writing samples or portfolios will not be considered, so please choose the one that best exemplifies your skills as a scholar.

-Portfolio (for applicants to the M.A. in the Field of Creative Writing only)
+Portfolio (for applicants to the MA in English in the Field of Creative Writing only)

 Please submit a portfolio consisting of 20-25 pages of prose (drama, fiction, or creative non-fiction), and/or poetry.
 Manuscripts cannot exceed the maximum of 25 double-spaced pages of prose or 25 pages of poetry (double-spacing not necessary) or a combination of double-spaced prose and poetry (not to exceed 25 pages).

-If you wish to be considered for admission to a collaborative program, please follow the instructions in Step 4 of the online Program Application.
-You should also contact the specific Collaborative Program Office to determine the admissions deadlines and to see if they require any additional documentation.
+Interested students should contact the specific Collaborative Specialization Program to determine the admissions deadlines and to see if they require any additional documentation: http://www.english.utoronto.ca/grad/programs/collabspecializations.htm

 Proposed Area of Study